 NYFA: What has surprised you the most about your classes at NYFA?
 Were there any subjects that became a new passion for you?

 AD: I was really surprised to have audition technique classes.
 In France, being an actor is still considered an art, not a business.
-So you learn to do the job but not to get the job.
 That was the most useful class for me.
 And I definitely fell in love with TV classes!
 Especially when working on sitcoms.
 It really feels like recorded live theater!

 NYFA: How did staying on with NYFA and working as a TA change the way you understood your craft as an actor?
 Did your perspective on your courses change?